Your Workshop Leader: Elizabeth F. Neville

 Master's Degree in Management Systems; volunteer classroom teaching

-and youth group leadership; and most importantly, two wonderful children.
+and youth group leadership; and most importantly, two wonderful (teen-aged) children.

 Having studied the STEP approach with Aviva Schwab, M.Ed., Liz made the decision to make this avocation her profession.
 She founded One STEP Ahead Workshops to bring this powerfully effective program to educator and parent populations.

-She has presented workshops in a variety of settings, from private independent schools (e.g. Dwight-Englewood School, NJ); to public schools such as Memorial Elementary School, Paramus, NJ; to religious/cultural communities, including the JCC of West Nyack, NY, and most recently launched a new program at Our Lady of Mercy Church in Park Ridge, NJ.
+She has presented workshops to both parents and teachers in a variety of settings, from private independent schools (e.g. Dwight-Englewood School, NJ); to public schools such as Memorial Elementary School, Paramus, NJ; to religious/cultural communities, including the JCC of West Nyack, NY and Temple Sinai of Tenafly, NJ, and launched a new program at Our Lady of Mercy Church in Park Ridge, NJ.
+She has presented full-day Teacher InService Workshops to faculties including the staffs of the Little Learners Child Care Center in Ridgefield NJ and the Upper Saddle River Children's Academy.

-She is a member of the North American Society of Adlerian Psychology (NASAP), the major professional group in the US dedicated to furthering the research, training, and application of Adlerian psychology.
+She is a member of the American Counseling Association (ACA) as well as the North American Society of Adlerian Psychology (NASAP), the major professional group in the US dedicated to furthering the research, training, and application of Adlerian psychology.
+She is currently working toward a Master of Arts in Counseling with a Clinical Mental Health concentration .

 Click here to see the ABC News clip featuring Liz as a student/practitioner of STEP techniques: